Hybrid Decentralized Optimization: Leveraging Both First- and Zeroth-Order Optimizers for Faster Convergence: The Convergence of the HDO Algorithm

 \end{restatable}

-\paragraph{Speedup.} We first emphasize that, in the above bound, the time $T$ refers to the \emph{total number of interactions} among agents, as opposed to \emph{parallel time}, corresponding to the average number of interactions $T / n$.
-These rates are reminiscent of that of sequential SGD.
-However, there are some distinctions: our notion of time is different, as we are counting the total number of gradient oracle queries by the nodes, and there are some additional trailing terms, whose meaning we discuss below.
+\paragraph{Speedup.} Here, the time $T$ refers to the \emph{total number of interactions} among agents, as opposed to \emph{parallel time}, corresponding to the average number of interactions $T / n$.
+These rates are reminiscent of sequential SGD.
+However, there are some distinctions: we are counting the total number of gradient oracle queries by the nodes, and there are some additional trailing terms, whose meanings we discuss below.